 Beat eggs and sugar together until the mixture turns pale yellow.
 Add flour, baking soda, baking powder, milk and lemon zest.
 Mix thoroughly.

-Pour the mixture into the greased (and floured) baking pan.
+Pour the mixture into the greased (and floured) cake pan.

 Add cubed apples on the mixture and arrange the thin slices of apple on top.